 5. Filing of Application for Conversion into LLP

 Form 18 is the form for the conversion of a company into an LLP.
 But it needs to be filed with the Form for incorporation itself.

-This form has information about the conversion of the company into LLP such as:
+This form has information about the conversion of the company into LLP

 - Whether all the shareholders of the company have given their consent for the conversion of a company into the LLP.

 - If all the partners of the LLP comprise all the shareholders of the company and no one else.

 - An up-to-date Income-tax return should be filed as per the Income tax act, 1961.

 - Documents including the latest balance sheet and annual returns under the Companies Act, 2013 filed with MCA.

 - Validating if any conviction, ruling, order, a judgment of any Court, Tribunal or other authority in favour of or against the company is subsisting as on date?